As the internet turns 50, experts weigh future advances and emerging issues

 While Google failed with the initial release of its Google Glass wearable technology, which was widely panned as awkward and creepy, Weber predicts that more, and better, wearable devices will hit the market, and that will help change the way we connect to the internet.

 “Right now, we access the internet through these tiny screens we carry in our pockets,” Weber says.
 “Whether it’s something like Google Glass, advances in smart watches, or a brain-computer interface so we can surf the Web in our mind’s eye, there will be some new technology that makes it easier to access the internet.

-We couldn’t predict Airbnb and Yelp before smartphones became common.
+"We couldn’t predict Airbnb and Yelp before smartphones became common.
 How can we predict what will happen when we can get information through our brain-computer interface?
-The next big advance in how we access the internet will change the medium again.”
+The next big advance in how we access the internet will change the medium again."

 Kleinrock, who today is a distinguished professor of computer science at UCLA, has great hopes for the next 10 or 20 years of the internet.
 For starters, we’ll be even more connected than we are now, he says, and that’s going to enable another exciting round of technological growth.